9 dead, 16 injured in a shooting in Dayton, Ohio

 Miami Valley Hospital communications department Terrea Little said the hospital received 16 victims from the shooting.
 She would not characterize the injuries.

-Elizabeth Long, spokeswoman at Kettering Health Network, which operates several Dayton area hospitals including Kettering Medical Center and Grandview Medical Center tells CNN that they are treating multiple victims in the ER from the shooting.
-She was not able to give specific numbers or specific hospital names of where patients are being treated.
+Elizabeth Long, spokeswoman at Kettering Health Network, which operates several Dayton area hospitals including Kettering Medical Center and Grandview Medical Center told CNN that 13 people were taken to three of the network's hospitals, many with gunshot wounds to the 'lower extremities.'
+At least one person was shot in the abdomen and at least two people were taken into surgery.
+She did not give an age range for the injured.

 Dayton police are asking that anyone who witnessed the incident or has any information that would help in the investigation call 937-225-6217.

-Note: - UPDATE: Governor Dayton heading home after surgery